 Below is a summary of the risk factors that make an investment in our common stock speculative or risky.
 This summary does not address all of the risks that we face.
-Additional discussion of the risks summarized in this risk factor summary can be found below under the heading "Risk Factors" and should be carefully considered, together with other information in this Form 10-K and our other filings with the SEC, before making an investment decision regarding our common stock:
+Additional discussion of the risks summarized in this risk factor summary can be found below and should be carefully considered, together with other information in this Form 10-K and our other filings with the SEC, before making an investment decision regarding our common stock: